-- Helping Americans Make Their Voices Heard by Congress

 The U.S. 435 118th Congressional Districts (Jan 3, 2023 to Jan 3, 2025) have an average population of approximately 763,000 population, larger than three states See related 118th CD demographics interactive table.

 The size and diversity of CDs can make it difficult to communicate effectively with Congress.
 Congressional Communities are subdivisions of Congressional Districts, can help Americans better have their voice heard by Congress.
+Learn more about the Congressional Communities program and how you can participate.

 Patterns of Economic Prosperity by Congressional Community